kcmerrill/alfred/GUIDE.md

 ```

 #### Dir
+The default starting location for this particular task.
 If set to a non empty string, will create the directory if not exist.

 A few things to note:
  - Relative paths are relative to the `alfred.yml` file.
  - Directories that do not exist will attempt to be created.
 If unable, the task will fail.
- - Be careful when used in multitask.
+ - Be careful when used in multitask(not guarenteed the dir due to other tasks).
 Setup your tasks accordingly.
+ - Every task starts by default to the location of the alfred, including tasks run after `dir` is set.
+ - `dir` is for this task only, and not for any downstream tasks.
 ```
 example.task:
     summary: Will change this task to the specified directory